myosubug/java-rpg-game/README.md

 ![demo](../master/demoimg/demo1.png) ![demo](../master/demoimg/demo2.png) ![demo](../master/demoimg/demo3.png) ![demo](../master/demoimg/demo4.png)![demo](../master/demoimg/demo5.png)![demo](../master/demoimg/demo6.png)

 There are two versions: text-version, GUI-version

     Text-version is located at "text-version" folder in this git.
     GUI-version is located at "GUI-version" folder in this git.
+## Prerequisites

+Java SE 8 or higher

+*As of JavaFX 2.2 and Java SE 7 update 6, the JavaFX libraries are installed as part of Java SE; a standalone version of JavaFX 2.2 will remain available for Java SE 6 users (Windows only) until Java SE 6 reaches End-of-Life in February 2013.

+## Installing

+No installation is required.

+## Built With

+* Java SE 8
+* Java FX

 ## How to start text-version: